Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 \myparagraph{Results} Figure~\ref{fig:quantum_hardware} shows how the solution probabilities scale for the 2-cycle-to-$i$-chain problem.
 As expected, the \QCP\ problems that we can solve on real hardware are much smaller-scale.

 With quantum annealing (Figure~\ref{fig:hardware-d-wave}), we can solve larger problem instances than with QAOA, yet we are limited to QUBO problems.
-Here, the more recent generation of hardware (D-Wave Advantage2) outperforms the earlier generation (Advantage).
-Figures~\ref{fig:hardware-iqm-emerald}\footnote{The left plot in Figure~\ref{fig:hardware-iqm-emerald} is missing a single data point (for 8~binary variables and 3~layers), due to a vendor-side timeout in connecting to the remote device. } and~\ref{fig:hardware-ibm-aachen} show QAOA experiments on devices by IQM and IBM.
+Here, the more recent generation of hardware (D-Wave Advantage2) outperforms the earlier generation (D-Wave Advantage).
+Figures~\ref{fig:hardware-iqm-emerald}\footnote{The left plot in Figure~\ref{fig:hardware-iqm-emerald} is missing a single data point (for 8~binary variables and 3~layers), due to a vendor-side timeout when connecting to the remote device. } and~\ref{fig:hardware-ibm-aachen} show QAOA experiments on devices by IQM and IBM.
 As in the simulation, the constrained variant outperforms the unconstrained variant.
 A key difference concerns the effect of increasing the number of layers.
-On the simulator, more layers always improved the solution probability, but here, this is not always the case.
+Different from the simulator, more layers do not always improve the solution probability.

-\myparagraph{Discussion for RQ4} We can \textbf{successfully solve \QCP\ problems on real quantum hardware, albeit of smaller size}.
+\myparagraph{Discussion} We can \textbf{successfully solve \QCP\ problems on real quantum hardware, albeit of smaller size}.
 Our QAOA experiments on hardware confirm that the \textbf{constrained variant is superior}.
 On an idealized simulator, adding layers increases expressivity and can improve solution probability.
 Yet on real devices, deeper circuits can accumulate more gate and decoherence errors, which may cause a loss in fidelity.